ajc133/deflock/README.md

 Uses OpenStreetMap data to populate a map with crowdsourced locations of ALPRs, along with their type and direction they face.

 ### Report ALPRs
 Provides OSM tags for easy reporting of ALPRs based on brand on OSM's editing site.
-Evemtually, this will be a native feature of the site.
+Eventually, this will be a native feature of the site.

 ### Learn About ALPRs
 See photos of common ALPRs and learn about their capabilities.

 ## Tech Stack

-_Likely to change soon._

 ### Backend
 * Scala